James Phelan (literary scholar)

+James Phelan (pronounced /'feɪlən/; born 1951) is an American writer and literary scholar of narratology.
+He is a third-generation Neo-Aristotelian literary critic of the Chicago School whose work builds on and refines the work of Wayne C. Booth with a focus on the rhetorical aspects of narrative.
+He is Distinguished University Professor of English at the Ohio State University.

-James Phelan (born 1951) is an American writer, literary scholar, and Distinguished University Professor of English at The Ohio State University.
-He joined the faculty of Ohio State in 1977 after earning his MA and PhD from the University of Chicago.
-At the University of Chicago, he studied with the Chicago School theorists Sheldon Sacks and Wayne Booth.
-In 2013 he was awarded an honorary doctorate from Aarhus University (Denmark), and in 2016 he was inducted into the Norwegian Academy of Science and Letters.
-In 2020 the International Society for the Study of Narrative named him the winner of the 2021 Wayne C. Booth Lifetime Achievement Award.
-The citation for the Award reads in part,"Phelan has influenced generations of narrative theorists and literary scholars, as he has provided a powerful model for thinking about the purposes of literature and reasons and methods to engage with it.
+Phelan is a member of the American Academy of Arts and Sciences (2025) and Norwegian Academy of Science and Letters (2016).
+He has been granted an honorary PhD degree from Aarhus University in Denmark (2013).
+In 2021, Phelan received the Wayne C. Booth Lifetime Achievement Award from the International Society for the Study of Narrative.
+The citation for the Award reads in part, "Phelan has influenced generations of narrative theorists and literary scholars, as he has provided a powerful model for thinking about the purposes of literature and reasons and methods to engage with it.
 In so doing, he has transformed and energized the interdisciplinary field of narrative studies."
 The recording of the Award ceremony from the May 2021 ISSN Conference can be found at the Society's website.

+Phelan joined the faculty of Ohio State in 1977 after earning his MA and PhD from the University of Chicago.
+At the University of Chicago, he studied with the Chicago School theorists Sheldon Sacks and Wayne Booth.